marionlamoureux/cdw-2023/README.md

  then insert values (sub.code, sub.description, current_date(), null);
 ```

-Confirm that te new data is updated, table should have 1493 records.
+Confirm that the new data is updated, table should have 1493 records.

 ```sql
 select count(*) from airlines_scd;